senselogic/FAIRSKILL/README.md

 The player skill is adjusted only when he plays better/worse than his opponents and teammates with a higher/lower skill.

-During hist first games of a season, the player skill can be adjusted much more quickly.
+During the first games, the player skill is adjusted more quickly.

 ## Algorithm